 So, Paul tells us that if Adam’s sin can and has consigned humanity to the sin-condition of the devil and thus separation from God, how much more will God’s grace save us by giving His Son Jesus as the Messiah to save and unite us once more to His Love.
 (John 3:16) The Bible is emphatic, “So, if death got the upper hand through one man’s wrongdoing, imagine the breathtaking triumphant life the one man Jesus Christ provides?”
 (Rom.5:17).

 What is God doing here?
-Through His unfathomable Love and grace, He is imputing His Son’s now glorious life through His role and function of Messiah and High Priest upon all of humanity so we can be forever reconciled to Him.
+Through His unfathomable Love and grace, He is imputing His Son’s now glorious life through His imputative role and function of Messiah and High Priest upon all of humanity so we can be forever reconciled to our perfect and holy God.
 So, all the words of these verses in Romans 5 essentially speaks of the ‘principle of imputation and substitution.’
 They tell us how God attributes the work of His Son as Messiah upon humanity to pluck us out of the devil’s jaws of death, and give us true life in His Son.

 In a nutshell: the ‘principle of imputation’ means just as one person (Adam) did it wrong and got us in all this trouble with sin and death, another person (Jesus, the Second Adam) did it right and got us out of it.
 But more than just getting us out of trouble, Jesus got us into life!
 That is the essence of the ‘principle of imputation.’
 God gave His Son to ‘substitute’ for humanity and save us.
 (Rom.5:18-21; 1 Cor.15:45; Rom.5:14)